rackerlabs/docs-cloud-monitoring/api-docs/dev-guide/install-configure.rst

 **To manually set up the agent**

 1. If you have not installed ``raxmon`` yet, install it on your local workstation.
-See :ref:`Install and configure raxmon <install-configure-raxmon>`.
+See :ref:`Install and configure raxmon <gsg-install-raxmon>`.

    If you prefer to use the API, instead of the raxmon CLI, see the `entities